 Kathryn holds a Bachelor of Business Administration degree (Honours, Human Resource Management) and a Bachelor of Arts degree (Honours, Psychology) both from the University of New Brunswick (UNB).
 Kathryn also has several years of employment experience, having worked as a Business Development Assistant for an e-learning company, and as an Office Manager for a provincial sporting organization.

 Kathryn first became involved in the Youth and Family Research Laboratory as part of an undergraduate course (Basic Research Seminar), in which she worked under the supervision of Dr. Ronis.
-She is thankful for the opportunities that were provided to her as an undergraduate student in Psychology, and because of these opportunities, is now in her fifth year of the Clinical Psychology Ph.D. program at UNB.
+She is thankful for the opportunities that were provided to her as an undergraduate student in Psychology, and because of these opportunities, is now in her sixth year of the Clinical Psychology Ph.D. program at UNB.

 Kathryn’s previous research has focused on the complexities of parent-adolescent conflict and its association with adolescent development, using a mixed-methods approach.
 Currently, she is working on her dissertation, which focuses on the relationship maintenance strategies of inter-jurisdictional (also known as inter-provincial, or fly-in-fly-out) workers and their romantic partners.
 Kathryn’s ultimate career goal is to become a practicing clinical psychologist, and therefore, she is particularly excited for the potential clinical implications of her dissertation, in terms of how this research may help families who experience intermittent absences of a parent/partner.
+Kathryn will be completing her pre-doctoral internship at the University of Manitoba (Univeristy of Manitoba Clinical Psychology Residency) from 2019-2020.

 2015-2017 Magee Third Century Postgraduate Merit Award